 Nigeria has been the source of periodic episodes of violence for decades.
 There are many Christian and Muslim disputes that plague the area.
 The country has been torn apart by wars, violence and ethnic conflict, making the area very unstable.

 Clearly most of these countries listed are common sense.
 Don’t go to a country that is in the middle of a war.
 That’s normally a good rule of thumb.
-As we said above we have been to the Sudan and didn’t feel threatened in any way.
-We also visited the Pakistan border when we were in India and the people on the other side were friendly and welcoming.
-We would happily visit Pakistan and plan to in the near future.
+However, with the proper research and planning, we would be open to visiting all countries and would definitely visit Pakistan, and plan to in the near future.

 Have you recently travelled to any of the places listed above?
 Do you agree or strongly disagree with any of the countries mentioned?
 Let us know and lets get the discussion started.